John Philip Sousa: Operettas

 Marches and waltzes have been derived from many of these stage-works.
 Sousa also composed the music for six operettas that were either unfinished or not produced: The Devils' Deputy, Florine, The Irish Dragoon, Katherine, The Victory, and The Wolf.

 In addition, Sousa wrote a march based on themes from Gilbert and Sullivan's comic opera The Mikado, the elegant overture Our Flirtations, several musical suites, etc. He frequently added Sullivan opera overtures or other Sullivan pieces to his concerts.

-He was quoted saying, "My religion lies in my composition".

-Hobbies, writing, and recording
+Hobbies, writing and recording

 Sousa ranked as one of the all-time great trapshooters and was enshrined in the Trapshooting Hall of Fame.
 He organized the first national trapshooting organization, a forerunner to today's Amateur Trapshooting Association (ATA).
 He also wrote numerous articles about trapshooting.
 He was a regular competitor representing the Navy in trapshooting competitions, particularly against the Army.
-Records indicate that he registered more than 35,000 targets during his shooting career.
-"Let me say that just about the sweetest music to me is when I call, 'pull,' the old gun barks, and the referee in perfect key announces, 'dead'."
+Records indicate that Sousa registered more than 35,000 targets during his shooting career.
+The Trapshooter Hall of Fame quotes him as saying "Let me say that just about the sweetest music to me is when I call, 'pull,' the old gun barks, and the referee in perfect key announces, 'dead'."

-In his 1902 novella The Fifth String, a virtuoso violinist makes a deal with the Devil for a magic violin with five strings.
-The first four strings excite the emotions of Pity, Hope, Love, and Joy, but the fifth string, made from the hair of Eve, will cause the player's death once played.
-The violinist wins the love of the woman he desires, but out of jealous suspicion, she commands him to play the death string, which he does.
-He published Pipetown Sandy in 1905, which includes a satirical poem titled "The Feast of the Monkeys".
-He wrote a 40,000-word story entitled "The Transit of Venus" in 1920.
-He also wrote the booklet "A manual for trumpet and drum", published by the Ludwig Drum Company with advice for playing drums and trumpet.
+In Sousa's 1902 novella The Fifth String, a virtuoso violinist makes a deal with the Devil for a magic violin with five strings.
+The first four strings excite the emotions of Pity, Hope, Love, and Joy but the fifth string, made from the hair of Eve, will cause the player's death once played.
+The violinist wins the love of the woman he desires but out of jealous suspicion, she commands him to play the death string, which he does.

+In 1905, Sousa published Pipetown Sandy, which includes a satirical poem titled "The Feast of the Monkeys".
+In 1920, he wrote a 40,000-word story entitled "The Transit of Venus".
+Sousa also wrote the booklet "A manual for trumpet and drum", published by the Ludwig Drum Company with advice for playing drums and trumpet.
 An early version of the trumpet solo to "Semper Fidelis" was included in this volume.